Bourkekev/ms2-tourism-map/README.md

  - For selecting and delete note list item I referenced this [Stackoverflow question](https://stackoverflow.com/questions/14258787/add-event-listener-on-elements-created-dynamically).
  - To check if input is all numbers I used this reference - https://www.w3resource.com/javascript/form/all-numbers.php
  - To convert unix timestap I referenced this article - https://coderrocketfuel.com/article/convert-a-unix-timestamp-to-a-date-in-vanilla-javascript
+ - Regex generator to remove html from a string - Removing the html delete button from the emailed notes - http://regex.larsolavtorvik.com/

 ### Content

 ### Media